hpavlov/horus/ReadMe.txt

 This subject is up for discussion.

-Suggested format for project version numbers:
+Suggested format for build version numbers:
-	Major.Minor.Build-Label
+	Major.Minor.Sprint.Counter-Label

 Example:
-	1.0.239-Beta
+	1.0.1.10-Beta

 Where:
 	Major	- is the major version number and is incremented when new features are added Minor	- is the minor version and is incremented when minor changes and bugfixes are implemented.
-	Build - is the automatic build counter from TeamCity, which increments with every build.
-	        For manual builds done on developer workstations, this should be set to 0.
+	Sprint	- is the sprint number being worked on as defined in the Jira/GreenHopper Agile RapidBoard Counter	- is the TeamCity auto-incrementing build counter.
 	Label	- An optional label or tag that provides additional information about the build.

-		This is for information only and the version may be written with or withouth the label.
+The label is for information only and the version number can be written with or withouth the label.
-		For example, in Jira, it is often convenient to lavel versions this way, whereas in TeamCity, it is easier not to.
+For example, when planning the roadmap in Jira, it is often convenient to label versions this way, whereas	in TeamCity, it is easier not to.

+The TeamCity build server will automatically insert the correct version number into all AssemblyVersion, AssemblyFileVersion and AssemblyInformationalVersion attributes during the build process.
+It will also label the sources in the Git/Stash repository each time it completes a build.
+Thus, any given built output can be easily traced back to the build that created it and the source revisions that went into making it.

 Developer Tools
 ===============